Frequently Asked Questions

 Are these classes covered by Financial Aid?Because the State of California has deemed our class offerings as being fundamentally different from for-credit courses, they are not covered by federal or state-sponsored Financial Aid or fee waivers.
 From time-to-time we offer much longer and more expensive classes aimed at preparing you for a new career, these classes may have financial assistance arranged through a contract partner of ours and this will be noted in literature provided by our partner.

 Is there any tangible document I can get from your program?We offer an Award of Completion for $10 each, for any of our classes.
 You must have completed 90% of the class(es).
-Simply give us call and request a certificate with the class you want listed on there.
+Simply give us call and request an award with the class you want listed on there.
 Series of classes such as medical terminology can all be listed on one certificate; otherwise, it's usually one class per certificate.
-Some of our classes, such as QuickBooks or Bartending, offer a certificate or similar document by the end of class; these are usually included in the cost of the class.
-We offer no warranty or claims as to how or whether other individuals or entities will view/recognize these documents.
+Some of our classes, such as QuickBooks or Bartending, offer an award or similar document by the end of class; these are usually included in the cost of the class.
+We offer no warranty or claims as to how or whether other individuals or entities will recognize these awards of completion.

 Where can I find you?You can find our convenience window on the main campus in the Administration Building Room 112.
 This building runs along the campus' west side, at approximately 844 Heliotrope Dr. We are in the small booth across from the Business Office.
 You can also visit our Community Services Office at the Economic Workforce Development building room 501 (also known as the "Old Bookstore Building").